rust-lang/rfcs/text/3529-cargo-path-bases.md

 [unresolved-questions]: #unresolved-questions

 - What should the Cargo configuration table and dependency key be called?
-This RFC calls the configuration table `base_path` to be explicit that it is dealing with paths (as `base` would be ambiguous) but calls the key `base` to keep it concise.
+This RFC calls the configuration table `base-paths` to be explicit that it is dealing with paths (as `base` would be ambiguous) but calls the key `base` to keep it concise.
 - Is there other reasonable behavior we could fall back to if a `base`